 An experienced family law attorney can help you draft a prenuptial agreement that will withstand future legal challenges and protect your assets in the event of a divorce.
 If you are not seeking a prenuptial agreement but your soon-to-be spouse presents you with a prenuptial agreement, it is just as important that you seek legal counsel as well.
 You may be signing away important rights like equitable division of property and alimony.

-The Arami Law Office is committed to providing well-informed legal counsel to clients wishing to protect their assets through a prenuptial agreement as well as partners asked to sign a prenuptial agreement by their significant others.
+Arami Law is committed to providing well-informed legal counsel to clients wishing to protect their assets through a prenuptial agreement as well as partners asked to sign a prenuptial agreement by their significant others.
 Before you sign on any dotted line or rush down the aisle, allow one of our Chicago prenuptial agreement lawyers to help ensure that your “happily ever after” moment will not turn into a future “what was I thinking?”
-Contact the Arami Law Office today at (312) 212-1399 for experienced assistance.
+Contact Arami Law today at (312) 212-1399 for experienced assistance.